-TWO NARROW ESCAPES.
+H. Dorsey, Athens, Ga., writes: "I consider it the best medicine I have ever used in my family.
+It does all you claim for it, and even more. - A man never sees all that his mother has been to him till it's too TWO NARROW ESCAPES.

-Colonel Rice's Experience With an Augry

-"Speaking of escapes from death recalls my experience with the murderous elephant Romeo.
-Had I been a little slower in my movements I would have been his eighth victim,' said Colonel Rice reflectively.
+Colonel Rice's Experience With an Angry "Speaking of escapes from death recalls my experience with the murderous elephant Romeo.
+Had I been a little slower in my movements I would have been his eighth victim," said Colonel Rice reflectively.
 "One day I was directing the arrangement of some canvas men and unwittingly ventured a couple of steps backward and within range of the death dealing elephant, which at once raised his trunk slowly with the purpose of giving me a settler.
-He would have succeeded in killing me had not a young elephant near by trumpeted an alarm, and, like lightning, I at "Late Sunday night a friend of once sprang forward and out of danger from the murderous blow of the trunk by such a small distance that on the back of my head I felt the wind occasioned by its descent.
+He would have succeeded in killing me had not a young elephant near by trumpeted an alarm, and, like lightning, I at once sprang forward and out of dan ger from the murderous blow of the trunk by such a small distance that on the back of my head I felt the wind occasioned by its descent.
 After that experience Romeo was always kept chained by all four legs.
 The young elephant which had saved me was rewarded with candy.

-"It is not surprising that eventually I essayed the role of lion tamer," continued the speaker, "and under the able tutelage of Franconelli, the best lion tamer I ever saw, and who, by the way, subsequently met his death in a lion's den in the city of Havana.
+ally I essayed the role of lion tamer," continued the speaker, "and under the able tutelage of Franconelli, the best lion tamer I ever saw, and who, by the way, subsequently met his death in a lion's den in the city of Havana.
 After having twice accompanied the fearless Franconelli into the den of Richard III, the largest and fiercest African lion ever exhibited in this country, it was at Vincennes, Ind., that I at length determined to enter the den of the beast alone.
 Clad in tinsel and spangles, at the afternoon performance, amid an outburst of music by the band, I boldly approached the lion's cage, opened the barred door and entered unharmed.
+The great brute, which was lying upon the floor at the farther end of the cage, seemed to not heed my presence other than by a glance of sullen indifference, so that I deemed my first attempt at entering a lion's den a success.

+"It is not surprising that eventu-

-The great brute, which was lying upon the floor at the farther end of the indifference, so that I deemed my first attempt at entering a lion's "But my assurance of success was a little premature, and fortunate was it for me that beneath the cage was a furnace in which glowed redhot iron rods and that trusty attendants were at hand to effectively wield them upon the lion if necessity demanded, else another page would have been added to the bloody history of the king of the forest and another name to his list of victims.
+'But my assurance of success was little premature, and fortunate was it for me that beneath the cage was a furnace in which glowed redhot iron rods and that trusty attendants were at hand to effectively wield them upon the lion if necessity demanded, else another page would have been added to the bloody history of the king of the forest and another name to his list of victims.
 After a three minutes' stay in the lion's den I made a parting salute to the breathless audience and prepared to leave the cage.
-As I backed toward the door I observed, to my horror, that the lion had almost imof that wagon, unable to rise, while perceptibly risen from the floor, preparatory to springing upon me.
-Atmost overcome by the grave danger of my situation, I contrived to signal the attendants to thrust the heated rods in between me and the bloodthirsty brute.
-Scarcely had I done so when the great tawny creature hurled itself upon me and, burying its claws in my shoulders, bore me to the floor.
+As I backed toward the door I observed, to my horror, that the lion had almost imperceptibly risen from the floor, preparatory to springing upon me.
+Almost overcome by the grave danger of my situation, I contrived to signal the attendants to thrust the heated rods in between me and the bloodthirsty brute.
+Scarcely had I done so when the great tawny creature hurled itself upon me and, burying its claws in my shoulders, bore